zerotier/libzt/docs/faq.md

 ### Controlling traffic?

-**Network Containers are currently all or nothing.** If engaged, the intercept library intercepts all network I/O calls and redirects them through the new path.
+The SDK's interception of network calls is currently all or nothing.
+If engaged, the intercept library intercepts all network I/O calls and redirects them through the new path.
 A network-containerized application cannot communicate over the regular network connection of its host or container or with anything else except other hosts on its ZeroTier virtual LAN.
 Support for optional "fall-through" to the host IP stack for outgoing connections outside the virtual network and for gateway routes within the virtual network is planned.
 (It will be optional since in some cases total network isolation might be considered a nice security feature.)

 ***